forem/forem-browser-extension/README.md

 # Installation

-The easiest way is to install from the browser marketplae of your choice:
+The easiest way is to install from the browser marketplace of your choice:

 Chrome: [Chrome Web Store](https://chrome.google.com/webstore/detail/forem/dnncmjdcbcccmddpebibkolaflnakklo?hl=en-US)